What is CockroachDB?

 Does CockroachDB support distributed transactions?

 Yes.
 CockroachDB distributes transactions across your cluster, whether it’s a few servers in a single location or many servers across multiple datacenters.
-Unlike with sharded setups, you don’t need to know the precise location of data; you just talk to any node in your cluster and CockroachDB gets your transaction to the right place seamlessly.
+Unlike with sharded setups, you do not need to know the precise location of data; you just talk to any node in your cluster and CockroachDB gets your transaction to the right place seamlessly.
 Distributed transactions proceed without downtime or additional latency while rebalancing is underway.
 You can even move tables – or entire databases – between data centers or cloud infrastructure providers while the cluster is under load.

 Do transactions in CockroachDB guarantee ACID semantics?